This Is Why Facebook Is So Addictive, According to Science

 So why do we start using it so much in the first place?
 Basically, we’re bored, and looking at our phones gives us something to do.
 And we go straight to Facebook because it trained us to.
 “The internal trigger is boredom, and the external trigger are these notifications—every time someone posts something and you get a little jewel icon on your phone that says check Facebook,” Nir Eyal, author of Hooked: How to Build Habit-Forming Products, tells Business Insider.

 And like any habit, breaking away from Facebook can be tough.
 We’ll often try to give it up, then get back on by accident (it is a habit, after all).
 Once we try and fail, we feel guilty—then hop back on social media to make ourselves feel better, says Eden.
-There’s no need to give social media up for good—there are benefits of going on a social media break, but Facebook users also live longer.
+There’s no need to give social media up for good—there are benefits of going on a social media break.
 Eden recommends moving Facebook from your phone’s home screen to get it out of sight, out of mind.
 To figure out what works best for you, try these tips for having a healthy relationship with social media.